emilystensrud/ssb-alt-colors/README.md

 # ssbu-alt-colors
-JSON File listing each character in Super Smash Bros.
+JSON files listing each character in Super Smash Bros.
 Ultimate/Melee and their alternate colors.